 Plan title Details of Plan Application of plan Emergency Plan (Fire and Bushfire) - Condition B42 In accordance with Condition B42 of the Development Consent, an Emergency Plan has been developed which specifically relates to fire and bushfire emergencies at the Project site.
 The purpose of the Emergency Plan is to: Identify the fire hazards, risks that apply to the Development; Provide measures to prevent or mitigate fires igniting; Provide procedures that would be implemented if there is a fire on-site or in the vicinity of the site; Provide details of bushfire emergency planning; and Provide emergency contact details.
-The Emergency Plan will be implemented in the event of a fire or bushfire emergency occurring on or threatening the project site.
-Pollution Incident Response Management Plan A Pollution Incident Response Management Plan (PIRMP) will be prepared for UWF in accordance with the requirements of the POEO Act and the PIRMP Guideline (NSW EPA, 2022) and subject to an Environment Protection Licence.
-The PIRMP includes detailed information including, but not limited to: Communicating with regulatory and emergency response agencies Description and likelihood of hazards Pre-emptive actions to be taken Inventory of pollutants Safety equipment Maps Communicating with neighbours and the community Minimising harm to persons on the premises Actions to be taken during or immediately after a pollution incident Staff training Testing requirements.
-The PIRMP will be reviewed annually.
-The PIRMP will be implemented in the event of a pollution incident occurring on the project site.
-A copy of the PIRMP will be made available on the site at all times.
-EPC Contractor Emergency Response Plan As the Principal Contractor for their work site, it is a legal requirement that the EPC Contractor develop a comprehensive Emergency Response Plan specific to the project site and EPC Contractor activities.
-The EPC Contractor Emergency Response Plan will be implemented in the event of any emergency scenario on the project site
+The Emergency Plan will be implemented in the event of a fire or bushfire emergency occurring on or threatening the Project site.
+Pollution Incident Response Management Plan A Pollution Incident Response Management Plan (PIRMP) has been developed for UWF in accordance with the requirements of the POEO Act and the PIRMP Guideline (NSW EPA, 2022) and is subject to the Environment Protection Licence EPL-21862.
+The PIRMP includes detailed information including, but not limited to: Communicating with regulatory and emergency response agencies Description and likelihood of hazards Pre-emptive actions to be taken Inventory of pollutants Safety equipment Maps Communicating with neighbours and the community Minimising harm to persons on the premises Actions to be taken during or immediately after a pollution incident Staff training The PIRMP will be implemented in the event of a pollution incident occurring on the Project Site.
+A hard copy of the PIRMP is available on the site at all times.

-Plan title Details of Plan Application of plan This Plan will be developed prior to commencement of construction to meet the requirements of relevant Work, Health, and Safety Regulations.
-The Emergency Response Plan will include under the control of the EPC Contractor. information on Emergency Response including, but not limited to: Emergency procedures, such as site evacuation procedures, requirements for notifications to emergency services; Actions to be undertaken during an emergency; Site authority during events; Effective communication on site during the emergency; Muster points; Emergency service and emergency contact numbers; Requirements for testing of the emergency procedures and frequency of tests; and Information, training, and instruction relevant to workers in relation to implementing the emergency procedures.
-The EPC Emergency Response Plan will be complimentary to the existing Emergency Plan that has been developed in accordance with Condition B42 of the development consent (fire and bushfire emergencies), and the Pollution Incident Response Management Plan (PIRMP) that will be developed by the Proponent prior to commencing construction.
+Plan title Details of Plan Application of plan Testing requirements.
+The PIRMP is reviewed annually.
+EPC Contractor Emergency Response Plan It is a legal requirement that the EPC Contractor develop a comprehensive Emergency Response Plan specific to the Project Site and EPC Contractor activities.
+This Plan was developed prior to the commencement of construction to meet the requirements of relevant Work, Health, and Safety Regulations.
+The Emergency Response Plan includes information on Emergency Response including, but not limited to: • Emergency procedures, such as site evacuation procedures, requirements for notifications to emergency services; • Actions to be undertaken during an emergency; • Site authority during events; • Effective communication on site during the emergency; • Muster points; • Emergency service and emergency contact numbers; • Requirements for testing of the emergency procedures and frequency of tests; and • Information, training, and instruction relevant to workers in relation to implementing the emergency procedures.
+The EPC Emergency Response Plan complements the existing Emergency Plan developed in accordance with Condition B42 of the Development Consent (fire and bushfire emergencies), and the PIRMP developed by the Proponent prior to commencing construction.
+The EPC Contractor Emergency Response Plan will be implemented in the event of any emergency scenario on the Project Site under the control of the EPC Contractor.

-9 EMS review
+9 EMS Review